-“I am excited to apply my community and professional service to help further Pierce County’s progress in creating more and better jobs for our region, improved infrastructure to address growth, and regional leadership to address our mental health challenges in our community.”
+“I am excited to apply my community and professional service to continue Lakewood’s progress in creating more and better jobs for our community, improved infrastructure to address growth, and regional leadership to address our housing and mental health challenges in our community.”

 Elected to his third term in 2017, Deputy Mayor Jason Whalen has served on the City Council in Position 3 since 2010.
-Whalen represents Lakewood on the Pierce County Regional Council, on the City’s Arts Commission, and Chairs the Economic Development Board for Tacoma-Pierce.
+Whalen represents Lakewood on the Pierce County Regional Council, on the City’s Arts Commission, and formerly Chaired the Economic Development Board for Tacoma-Pierce County.